 In the absence of any protection of the City's existing assets, the proposed hotel site would be the only part of the proposed development that would be vulnerable to coastal hazards within a 100 year planning horizon.
-The proposed hotel site may be vulnerable to erosion at some stage before 2090 if the assessed coastal hazards (in accordance with the requirements of SPP2.6) are realised.
-This would mean that management options would be required for the hotel site to reduce the potential risk.
+The proposed hotel site is likely to be vulnerable to erosion at some stage before 2090 if the assessed coastal hazards (in accordance with the requirements of SPP2.6) are realised.
+This would mean that protection measures would be required for the hotel site to reduce the potential risk.